alseambusher/trackman/README.md

 #Description
 Trackman is a tool which can be used in public places like cyber center to monitor what people are doing.
 There are two parts in trackman which are trackman server and trackman client.
 Once both parts of trackman has been instanciated, Trackman client monitors the system and sends data to the trackman server via TCP packets.
 Please note that trackman has/will be made for constructive purposes like fighting terrorism..etc only
+By default the application runs on port number 1050 and on localhost unless explictly specified.
 ##Install
 <pre>./configure</pre>
 ##Trackman server